-You may be removed from class by a teacher for chronic misbehavior which interferes with and Use of Reasonable Force the teacher's ability to effectively communicate with the class, or interferes with the ability of your classmates to learn.
+You may be removed from class by a teacher for chronic misbehavior which interferes with the teacher's ability to effectively communicate with the class, or interferes with the ability of your classmates to learn.
 The circumstances and facts of your case shall be sent to the school's Placement Review Committee for their consideration.
 The Placement Review Committee has among its options to permanently remove you from a teacher's classroom.
 [F.S.
 1003.32]

-5610.01.
-Removal of
+5610.01, Removal of Students